f4ro444/cordova-splash-gm/README.md

 - Cordova's config.xml file must exist in the root folder ([cordova config.xml docs](http://cordova.apache.org/docs/en/3.4.0/config_ref_index.md.html#The%20config.xml%20File))

 ### Credits
 All credit goes to [Alex Disler](https://github.com/AlexDisler) for his [cordova-icon](https://github.com/AlexDisler/cordova-icon) module, from which this project is forked from.
+The node [imagemagick](https://www.npmjs.org/package/imagemagick) module is deprecated in favor of [gm](https://www.npmjs.org/package/gm) due to issues with the `crop` command and `stdout`.

 ### License